 The above provisions relating to the Arbitral Tribunal shall not prevent the application of Articles 13 and 14 with respect to the replacement of arbitrators who are prevented from acting.

-(pursuant to Article 3.4 b) of the Rules of the Paris International Court of Arbitration)
+(pursuant to Article 3.4 b) of the Rules of the International Arbitration Chamber of Paris)

 46.1 Except as provided for in Article 3.4, the Expedited Arbitration Procedure is implemented for any arbitration where the principal amount is less than or equal to 100,000 Euros or the equivalent in currency on the date of the Request for Arbitration (excluding arbitration costs and expenses).

-46.2 This procedure supplements Title I of the Court’s Arbitration Rules, the provisions of which not contrary to these Rules remain applicable.
+46.2 This procedure supplements Title I of the Chamber’s Arbitration Rules, the provisions of which not contrary to these Rules remain applicable.

-47.1 The Request for Arbitration, drawn up on a special form, must be addressed to the secretariat of the Court and simultaneously transmitted to the other party.
+47.1 The Request for Arbitration, drawn up on a special form, must be addressed to the secretariat of the Chamber and simultaneously transmitted to the other party.

-47.3 The Court notifies the respondent of the file submitted by the claimant, indicating the date on which the Arbitral Tribunal will examine the case.
+47.3 The Chamber notifies the respondent of the file submitted by the claimant, indicating the date on which the Arbitral Tribunal will examine the case.

 47.4 The claimant is also informed of the composition of the Arbitral Tribunal and the date of the hearing.